 The headlights automatically illuminate at a reduced intensity when the engine is started with the parking brake released.
-The daytime running lights operate with the headlight switch in the OFF position or in the EDQ5 position.
-Turn the headlight switch to the Dosition for full illumination when driving at night.
+The daytime running lights operate with the headlight switch in the OFF position or in the EDQE position.
+Turn the headlight switch to the DQE position for full illumination when driving at night.

 If the parking brake is applied before the engine is started, the daytime running lights do not illuminate.
 The daytime running lights illuminate when the parking brake is released.
-The daytime running lights will remain on until the ignition switch is turned off.
+The daytime running lights will remain on until the ignition switch is placed in the OFF position.